Connect with others who understand.

 • Sensitivity to light

-• Floaters, or dark, floating spots in your vision
+• Floaters (dark, floating spots in your vision)

 Anxiety and Depression

-Depression and anxiety have long been linked to PsA, due to the impact that PsA has on the personal and social lives of those living with it.
-Research shows about 20 percent of people with PsA are living with depression, with inflammation linking the two conditions together.
-Many people with PsA also have other comorbidities and complications, which can negatively affect quality of life.
+Depression and anxiety are commonly linked to PsA because this condition can affect both personal and social aspects of life.
+Research shows about 20 percent of people with PsA are living with depression, and inflammation plays a role in the association between the two conditions.
+Many people with PsA also have other comorbidities and complications, which can negatively affect their quality of life.
+Additionally, people with depression may be less likely to achieve remission (periods of reduced disease activity).

 Symptoms of depression can include: